 Social Security & Pension from MTRS

-- 1. The windfall elimination reduces any Social Security earned by an educator by about 55%.
-For example, a retired teacher receiving a pension from MTRS also qualifies for a monthly Social Security benefit of $1,000 might only receive $450 a month from Social Security.
+- The Windfall Elimination can reduce any Social Security earned by an educator by as much as 55%.
+For example, a retired teacher receiving a pension from MTRS who also qualifies for a monthly Social Security benefit of $1,000 might only receive $450 a month.

-- 2. The offset provision affects Social Security spouse’s or widow’s or widower’s benefits.
+- The Government Pension Offset provision affects Social Security spouse’s or widow’s or widower’s benefits.
 For example, if a married teacher receives a pension from MTRS of $6,000 a month two-thirds of that amount ($4,000) will be credited against any benefit from their spouse’s Social Security.

 - Very few married people who retire with a pension from MTRS will receive anything from their spouse’s Social Security.